 Telling Your Story and Building Your Brand

-Presented by Josh Driskell, President/CEO, Jenks Chamber of Commerce
+Presented by Jenks Chamber of Commerce

 Chamber Trends, Threats and Opportunities

 This final session will be interactive and ask the tough questions – What is the future of membership organizations and resources?
 Should you be concerned about political and social fragmentation and global impacts?
-How will your chamber change to adapt to the new normal after COVID-19?
-What leadership skills are needed to drive and lead your community, workers and your organization past the shutdown?
+Will your chamber keep the changes that were made in 2020?
+What leadership skills are needed to drive and lead your community, workforce and your organization in the future?